Mole Mapping (Fotofinder)

 Most moles are non–cancerous or benign, but can sometimes evolve into skin cancer.
 Skin cancer is not only highly curable, but is also the most preventable form of cancer when detected early.
-By applying sun screen with a minimum of SPF 30 year round in combination with regular self mole checks and visits to Dr. Sapra, you can greatly reduce the risk of developing skin cancer.
+Mole mapping with the Fotofinder dermoscope is a technology we offer at ICLS that increases early detection of skin cancers.